New York City police enter Columbia campus as Gaza protest escalates

 Protesters detained as police head for Hamilton Hall, which students began occupying on Tuesday morning, and the main campsite.

-Large numbers of New York City police officers have entered the campus of Columbia University in the latest escalation in the Gaza protests that have swept dozens of universities, mostly in the United States.
+Hundreds of New York City police officers have entered the campus of Columbia University taking dozens of people into custody in the latest escalation in the Gaza protests that have swept college campuses, mostly in the United States.

-The New York Police Department received a notice from Columbia authorising officers to take action shortly before they entered the campus late on Tuesday night, a law enforcement official who spoke on condition of anonymity told The Associated Press news agency.

 Keep readinglist of 4 items